AGROBIOLOGY DOUBLE DEGREE

-Denmark is a world leader in organic food production.
-Its government was one of the first to prioritise organic production, and an increasingly high percentage of food produced in Denmark today is organic.
+Denmark is a world leader in organic food production, which provides the ideal setting for specialising in this field.
+The Danish government was one of the first to prioritise organic production, and an increasingly high percentage of food produced in Denmark today is organic.

 This programme gives students an international profile, network and perspective.
-Students will be exposed to differing parameters in different countries and agriculture systems around the world.
-They will learn from their peers’ different ways of approaching a problem – very important in an increasingly globalised industry.
+Students will be exposed to differing parameters in different countries and agriculture systems around the world, and they will learn from their peers’ different ways of approaching a problem – a perfect preparation for a future career in an increasingly globalised industry.

-Graduates from the programme can choose from a wide range of careers in supporting organic farming development.
+Graduates can choose from a wide range of careers in supporting organic farming development.
 Recent graduates have worked in research, with authorities and advisory services in primary production, and even in teaching.

 This school offers programs in:

 Last updated October 19, 2016